Priyanchew/C-3PO-MultiModal-AI/README.md

-Got it!
-Based on your clarification, here’s a more accurate and complete `README.md` tailored to your project:

----

 # 🤖 C-3PO MultiModal AI

 C-3PO (Compact Plug-and-Play Proxy Optimization) is a **Perplexity-like multi-modal AI assistant** that integrates search, chat, image generation, document parsing, and various Hugging Face models—all in one place.